Chapter 11. Security

 The security of the entire database depends on identifying a user on verifying its authority, a procedure known as authentication.

-The information about users authorised to access a specific Firebird server is stored in a special security database named security2.fdb
+The information about users authorised to access a specific Firebird server is stored in a special security database named security2.fdb.

-is a user account for one user.
+Each record in security2.fdb is a user account for one user.

 A user name, consisting of up to 31 characters, is a case-insensitive system identifier.
 A user must have a password, of which the first eight are significant.
 Whilst it is valid to enter a password longer than eight characters, any subsequent characters are ignored.
 Passwords are case-sensitive.